 Mala Strana, Petrin Hill, the Vltava and Prague’s bridges are below us!
 Having seen this beautiful couple, despite all the forecasts the weather brightened us with warm and so rare in Prague spring sun rays.

-That was Angela and Lin’s engagement shooting in Prague.
-And what pictures will get with Arthur Yakutsevich, a professional wedding photographer in Prague?
+That was Angela and Lin’s April engagement shooting in Prague.
+Do like the style of the pictures you could get from a professional wedding photographer in Prague?